dvernooy/dvernooy.github.io/_embedded/00-heartwatch.md

 *Getting stuff done*

 ### Circuit diagram & component choices
-Here is a circuit diagram.
-I have not drawn all of the details of the daughterboards, since most of them are a direct i2c/twi interface using SDL and SCA.
+Here is a circuit diagram

 [![]({{ site.url }}/assets/images/projects/heartwatch/schematic.png)]({{site.url}}/assets/images/projects/heartwatch/schematic.png)
 *Circuit diagram for the heartwatch*

-I haven't shown the individual connections for each of the sensor devices as I got most of them already mounted on daughter boards.
-I'll just show the part number of the daughter board and the pins I actually used.
+I haven't shown the individual connections for each of the sensor devices as I got them already mounted on daughter boards and access them via an i2c/twi interface using SDL and SCA.
 That other detail is obviously important to make this thing work, and especially if you wanted to get rid of those daughter boards and really slim this thing down.
+Note that the pullups for the i2c lines are essential, and not shown here since they are populated already on a couple of the daughter boards.

 ### Circuit build, assembly & component mounting
 ![]({{ site.url }}/assets/images/projects/heartwatch/full_views.png)